The New Breed (ECW): Dissolution and aftermath

 In mid-2007, the New Breed was phased out as a group.
 Cor Von and Burke remained loosely aligned and teamed together on a few occasions until mid-June.
 After this, Cor Von took an extended leave of absence before being released from the company in September.
 Burke remained part of ECW and received a push in late June and July, challenging for the ECW World Championship on several occasions.
 Throughout the remainder of 2007 and most of 2008, he was rarely used in a prominent role and was released in November 2008.

 Ariel was released from WWE on May 18, shortly after she and Thorn left the New Breed.
 Thorn remained on ECW for several months, but was sent to WWE's developmental territory in early 2008.
 He was eventually released from his contract in early 2009.
 Following his release, he criticized the storylines in which the stable was involved, especially the fact that the stable was used to push CM Punk, stating that it "could have been done differently".
 Fertig also felt that there was "so much more" that could have done with the stable, due to "eclectic" mix of people involved.
 Following the dissolution of the New Breed, Striker began managing wrestler Big Daddy V until 2008.
 He later transitioned into a commentator role in August 2008, and worked in a variety of roles, including as the host of WWE NXT and a backstage interviewer, until WWE opted not to renew his contract in June 2013.
-CM Punk won the ECW Championship in September 2007 and, after leaving the ECW brand in 2008, he went on to become a three-time World Heavyweight Champion, as well as a two-time WWE Champion.
-Punk was released by WWE in June 2014.
+CM Punk won the ECW Championship in September 2007 and, after leaving the ECW brand in 2008, he went on to become a three-time original World Heavyweight Champion, as well as a two-time WWE Champion and a two-time World Heavyweight Champion.
+Punk then acrimonously left WWE in early 2014 due to injuries; but returned to professional wrestling for All Elite Wrestling in 2021 before making his return to the WWE in 2023.